 Proxy bidding is available.
 Shipping can be arranged for those who can’t be there.
 Call the Synagogue at 340-774-4312 for details or email firstname.lastname@example.org.

-This year’s live auction will have 40-plus items -- antique furniture, marvelous getaways, original art by Camille Pissarro and Shansi Miller (two 1990s oils!), bronze heads of Buddhist figures, Indian temple toys, a like-new elliptical trainer, and fun packages (wine tastings, gourmet dinners, parties.....and more).
+This year’s live auction will have 44 items -- antique furniture, wine tastings, wine dinners, original art by Camille Pissarro and Shansi Miller (two 1990s oils!), bronze heads of Buddhist figures, a carved ivory bust, a hand-stitched kinte cloth bed cover, 2 pairs of fabulous earrings, a Tudor watch, a like-new elliptical trainer, and fun packages that you can't find anyplace else.

-The auction will start at noon and end by 3 p.m.
+The live auction will start at noon and end by 3 p.m.

-The expanded silent auction will include nearly 300 items: new and antique furniture, vintage art glass, unusual collectibles (including old yacht lanterns and bells), fabulous jewelry, original art, African pieces, vintage Cartier lighters, designer handbags, cases of wine, weekend getaways, gift certificates from shops, spas and restaurants...and much more.
+The expanded silent auction will include nearly 300 items: African sculpture and baskets, new and vintage furniture, unusual collectibles (including old yacht lanterns), fabulous jewelry, original art, cases of wine, weekend getaways, gift certificates from shops, spas and restaurants...and much more.
 Silent auction tables open at 10 a.m. and close between 1 and 3:15 p.m.

 Pre-auction previews of all auction items will be held from 10 a.m. to noon Sunday, February 8.